konstantin-a-maslov/scalable_glacier_mapping/README.md

 ## Citing

-If you use our datasets or models in your research, please use the following BibTeX entry.
+To cite the paper/repository, please use the following bib entry.

 ```
 @article{towardsglobalglaciermapping2024,